-Consumption patterns have also changed in June from March, with some increase in household spending on housing and utilities to offset lower transportation expenses, amid work-from-home arrangements during the heightened alert phase.
+Consumption patterns also changed last month, with some increase in household spending on housing and utilities to offset lower transportation expenses, amid work-from-home arrangements during the heightened alert phase.
 This is compared with March's poll where household consumption patterns appeared to continue at pre-pandemic norms as consumer spending picked up and economic activities resumed.

-Meanwhile, core inflation expectations, excluding accommodation and private transport costs, gained 0.5 percentage point to 3.2 per cent in June, which likely reflected renewed economic activity and the recovery of global inflation alongside an upswing in world commodity prices such as oil, DBS and SMU said.
+nd economic activities resumed.
+Meanwhile. core inflation expectations, excluding housing and private transport costs, gained 0.5 percentage point to 3.2 per cent last month, which likely reflected renewed economic activity and the recovery of global inflation alongside an upswing in commodity prices, DBS and SMU said.

-Core inflation expectations for the year ahead, for a subgroup of the population who own their accommodation and use public transport, also inched up to 2.7 per cent in June from 2.6 per cent in March.
+Core inflation expectations for the year ahead, for a sub-group of the population who own their accommodation and use public transport, inched up to 2.7 per cent last month from 2.6 per cent in March.

-DBS and SMU said that expectations of this subgroup resembled the Singapore Core Inflation Expectations as they were not exposed to private road transportation or accommodation expenses.
+DBS and SMU said expectations of this sub-group resembled the Singapore core inflation expectations as they were not exposed to private road transportation or accommodation expenses.